SAP-samples/ui5-exercises-codejam/chapters/chapter03/readme.md

 })
 ```

 We imported the `JSONModel` from the library and instantiated a new one with the name `userSelection` in the `onInit` method of the controller.
+We can use this model to store data that is used to control the state of certain UI elements.
 We also defined a new `onSelect` method for when a user clicks on a book in the table.
 Inside this method, we get the `userSelection` model and set the data of the selected item (as well as the path to it) as a new property of the model.

 ### 4. Bind the new `onSelect` method to the `<ColumnListItem />`